 Edmond Murad, U. S., 22/01/2013 00:19:00

-His first book, Memoirs of a Jewish Extremist, was published in 1995.
+His first book, Memoirs of a Jewish Extremist, was republished in 2014.
 In 2001 he published, At the Entrance to the Garden of Eden: A Jew's Search for God with Christians and Muslims in the Holy Land.
 A Hebrew version of that book was published in 2006 by Shalom Hartman Institute.